 Center Church Camp Asto Wamah completed its 108th season in 2017.
 We are proud to have served tens of thousands of children and youth over the years.
-If you are interested in exploring the possibility of having your child attend camp in 2018, we would be happy to add you to our mailing list.
-Our brochure/application is mailed on February 1, 2018 and registration is done on a first-come, first-serve basis.
-I am always happy to communicate with parents about Asto Wamah.
-If you have questions or need information, please do not hesitate to email me through the Contact Camp page.
+If you are interested in exploring the possibility of having your child attend camp in 2018, we would be happy to assist you in making such an important decision.
+This website details a few of Asto Wamah’s many activities.
+I am also happy to communicate with parents so do not hesitate to email me through the Contact Camp page.

 2018 SCHEDULE & FEES